 Call: The first years split primary call amongst the five of them.
 Our call is home call and residents typically take one call night a week and one call weekend every five weeks.
 There is a senior resident and attending on back-up call who is always available to help, staff complicated patients, and to take emergent cases to the OR.
-During the first two months of residency we are on a ‘buddy call’ system where the upper level residents come in and staff every patient that we see on call with attending back up.
-This allows us to start learning pertinent and common ophthalmologic diseases immediately while feeling comfortable knowing there is support easily available.
-After that time, we begin to feel confident and competent in our management and care of emergent patients but senior residents and attendings remain available to see any patient with a complex diagnosis or difficult management.
+During the first 10 weeks of residency, call is “buddy call” where the senior resident comes in and sees every patient that our service is consulted for with the first year.
+This allows you to start learning pertinent and common ophthalmologic diseases immediately while feeling comfortable knowing there is support easily available.
+After that time, you begin to feel confident and competent in your management and care of emergent patients, but senior residents and attendings remain available to see any patient with you including those with a complex diagnosis or difficult management.

 2nd Year Resident Experience

-The VA clinic is very busy both clinically and surgically with clinics in Neuro-Ophthalmology, Comprehensive, Glaucoma, Oculoplastics, Medical Retina, and Uveitis.
+The VA clinic is busy both clinically and surgically with clinics in Neuro-Ophthalmology, Comprehensive, Glaucoma, Oculoplastics, Medical Retina, and Uveitis.
 In addition to seeing all of the above patients in clinic, you will have one full dedicated OR day per week for primary cataract surgeries and one full day per week for primary oculoplastic surgeries.
 You will complete approximately 50-60 cataract surgeries as primary surgeon (many of them complex requiring rings, trypan blue, etc) in addition to numerous primary eyelid surgeries on your oculoplastics day.
 At the VA we also have the opportunity to select all our own lenses and mark our plastic surgeries before having the attending approve them.

 Although we have significant exposure to clinical and surgical glaucoma management at the VA during all 3 years of training, we also have a dedicated 10-week glaucoma rotation at UF where we perform many trabeculectomies and tube shunting procedures as primary surgeon in addition to cataracts.
 Here you will learn to treat both pediatric and adult glaucoma patients.

 During your retina rotation you will have the opportunity to learn the different diseases, diagnostic tests, and treatments of a multitude of retinal diseases ranging from bread and butter macular degeneration and diabetic retinopathy to complex ocular oncology and uveitis.
-You will even have the chance to scrub into an ARGUS II implant surgery as first assist; a procedure that only a hand-full of surgeons in the United States perform.
-Furthermore, as you build your surgical acumen during your two dedicated OR days per week, you will begin doing core vitrectomies and pars plana lensectomies as a primary surgeon, an opportunity offered to residents in only a select few programs.
+Furthermore, as you build your surgical acumen during your dedicated OR day each week, you will begin doing core vitrectomies and pars plana lensectomies as a primary surgeon, an opportunity offered to residents in only a select few programs.
 You will also perform hundreds of intravitreal injections and retinal laser treatments.

 During your pediatrics rotation you will continue your retina training through the treatment of retinopathy of prematurity.
 In some cases, you will have the opportunity to perform indirect laser in premature infants to prevent blindness.
 You will also learn how to manage a wide spectrum of pediatric pathology from genetic ocular diseases to congenital strabismus.
-You will have significant operating room time with 2 full dedicated OR days per week, performing between 40-50 strabismus surgeries as primary surgeon and assisting with complex pediatric cataract cases.
+You will have significant operating room time with 2 full dedicated OR days per week, performing between 40-50 strabismus surgeries as primary surgeon.
+Residents have even performed primary pediatric cataract surgeries.

 3rd Year Resident Experience